 OTHER NOTES:

-- There is a driving range a short walk from the clubhouse, on the opposite side of the bay.
+There is a driving range a short walk from the clubhouse, on the opposite side of the bay.
 You can get there from either the course entrance or the main park entrance.
+Purchase tokens at the golf course before heading over.

 NEARBY COURSES: